Golf-U.S. tighten grip on Ryder Cup after another day of domination | Sports-Games

 The United States tightened their grip on the Ryder Cup with another day of domination at wind-whipped Whistling Straits on Saturday, taking a commanding 11-5 lead over holders Europe, who need to produce an historic comeback if they are to defend their title.
 Comfortably in front 6-2 at the start of the day, the U.S. turned up the pressure in the morning foursomes taking three-of-four points before fending off a fight back from the Europeans in the afternoon fourballs splitting the matches 2-2.

 Only nine times in 42 Ryder Cups has a team come from behind on the final day to lift the trophy.
-No team has ever rallied from six points down going into Sunday's singles although twice teams have come from four back to capture the title, the U.S. in 1999 and Europe in 2012.
+No team has ever rallied from six points down going into Sunday's singles although twice (the U.S. in 1999 and Europe in 2012) teams have come from four back to capture the title.

 ALSO READ